 "Between disk encryption and Comodo's Default-Deny Protection™, computer managers can protect their entire networks, whether computers are physically tethered to servers or cruising 30,000 feet in the air," said Melih Abdulhayoglu, CEO and Chief Security Architect of Comodo.

-"Comodo Endpoint Security Manager's centralized administration is expedient in normal times, eliminating the need for most desk-side visits.
+"Comodo Advanced Endpoint Protection's centralized administration is expedient in normal times, eliminating the need for most desk-side visits.
 And in stressful times, the ability to update security settings for groups or for the entire company is a powerful benefit."

 "Boot sector encryption is valuable for laptops, but many enterprises would benefit from the enhanced security for desktop computers as well.
 If the information on your computer is as valuable as your car, you want a key to turn on your computer."